This thick, hearty Instant Pot Chili, or Pressure Cooker Chili, is super flavorful with its homemade chili seasoning!

 Stir occasionally to get the meat to brown all over.

 Add the chili beans, diced tomatoes, and chilies with juice, tomato paste, beef broth, hot sauce (if desired), and Worcestershire sauce.

 Close and lock the lid.
 Move the seal to the “Sealing” position.

-Press “Pressure Cook” and set the Pressure level to High Pressure, and change the time to 20 minutes.
+Press “Pressure Cook,” set the Pressure level to High Pressure, and change the time to 20 minutes.
 It will take a few minutes for the Instant Pot to come up to the pressure level before it starts to cook.

-After it has finished cooking for 20 minutes, let the Instant Pot release pressure naturally for about 10 minutes and then do a quick release.
+After cooking for 20 minutes, let the Instant Pot release pressure naturally for about 10 minutes, and then do a quick release.

 Ladle the chili into soup bowls and garnish with your favorite toppings, such as cheese, sour cream, green onions, etc.

 - Prevent Sticking – Prevent getting a burn notice from the Instant Pot by adding a little beef broth after browning the meat, and using a wooden spoon, scrape the browned bits of food from the bottom of the pot.
 This will prevent the food from getting stuck to the bottom of the pot and burning, which will prevent receiving the burn notice.

 - Chili Setting – Can you use the chili setting on the Instant Pot, yes you certainly can.
 I choose not to so I can better control the cook time and the release to get the chili just the way I like it.